Menu Close

 time heals all wounds

 While time can help ease the intensity of grief, it does not make it disappear entirely.
-Grief can be a lifelong process and healing may involve learning to live with the loss rather than ‘getting over it.’.
+Grief can be a lifelong process.
+Healing may involve learning to live with the loss rather than ‘getting over it’.

 How can loss affect you?

-Losing someone or something significant can shake the very foundation of your emotional wellbeing.
-It’s more than just an emotional experience; it can profoundly impact how we think, feel and act.
+Losing someone or something significant can shake the very foundation of your wellbeing.
+It’s more than just an emotional experience.
+It can profoundly impact how we think, feel and act.
 You might experience many different confusing feelings, including anger, guilt or numbness.
+Some mental health conditions you might experience may include:

 Depression